mic-joebstl/LaserEngraver/readme.md

 This project serves as an alternative to the software that comes with K3/K5 laser engravers.

 ## Motivation
-The original software only supports rasterized engraving, which limits its capabilities.
+The original software the device comes with supports only rasterized engraving, which can unnecessarily prolong the engraving duration for simple shapes.
-This project aims to enhance the engraving process by analyzing the input image and determining the shortest path for the laser to follow, thereby potentially speeding up the process.
+This project aims to optimize the engraving process by analyzing the input image and determining the most efficient path for the laser, potentially reducing the process time.

+## Limitations
+The K3/K5 engraver is primarily designed for rasterized engraving, i.e., it only has instructions for horizontal engraving.
+It also includes commands for specific location movement, homing, fan control, and other technical instructions.
-However, due to the high latency of the engraver in acknowledging received commands and its quicker performance with single line engraving commands, this goal has not been fully realized yet.
+Due to the high latency in acknowledging received commands, the engraver performs optimally when multiple horizontal pixels in succession are engraved with a single command.
+Right-to-left engraving works well only when preceded by a left-to-right instruction.
+The **Raster Optimized** mode considers these factors and seeks to find the best path that optimizes horizontal left-to-right engraving while minimizing unnecessary movements.

 ## Installation
 To install, either clone the repository or download the source code and compile the application using Visual Studio.
 Currently, only a Windows build profile is available as I don't use Linux with a GUI.
 Future releases will include prebuilt executables.

 ## How to use

 ### Engrave